Germany’s Frankfurt Airport has the most direct flight connections in Europe, new figures reveal.

 Significant network expansion at Frankfurt

-Frankfurt Airport moved from third last year with a growth of 11.1% in direct connectivity to 5.096, thanks to significant network expansion of both the Lufthansa Group and low-cost carriers including Ryanair.
+Frankfurt Airport moved from third last year with a growth of 11.1% to 5.096, thanks to significant network expansion of both the Lufthansa Group and low-cost carriers including Ryanair.

 Amsterdam Schiphol Airport fell from first to second place in the ACI Europe Airport Industry Connectivity Report